Kalaburagi: By Air

 Kalaburagi has its own airport named Kalaburagi airport which was inaugurated by Karnataka CM Yediyurappa on 22 November 2019 and started on the same day.
+It is connected with Bangalore and Tirupati by Star Air and Alliance Air.

+Kalaburagi airport has second longest runway in Karnataka after the Kempegowda International Airport of Bangalore.

 By Rail

-Kalaburagi has a railway station named Kalaburagi railway station which comes under the Solapur division.
+Kalaburagi has a railway station named Kalaburagi Junction which comes under the Solapur division of Indian Railways.
+There are two railway lines that pass through Kalaburagi namely, Mumbai–Chennai line (Solapur–Guntakal section) and Kalaburagi - Bidar line.

+Kalaburagi is directly linked through daily trains with Mumbai, Bangalore, Hyderabad, Chennai, Itarsi Junction, Mysore, Hassan, Hubli, Vijayawada, Coimbatore, Kochi, Kanyakumari etc.

-Kalaburagi will soon be a part of high-speed rail corridor running from Mumbai to Hyderabad.
+Kalaburagi is planned to be a part of proposed high-speed rail corridor running from Mumbai to Hyderabad.

 By Road

-Kalaburagi is the headquarter of the NEKRTC bus transport which was founded and started on 15 August 2000 and serves the North-Eastern Districts of Karnataka.
+Kalaburagi is the headquarter of the NEKRTC also called as Kalyana Karnataka RTC bus transport which was founded and started on 15 August 2000 and serves the North-Eastern Districts of Karnataka.
 It also has Nrupatunga city bus service which serves Kalaburagi urban and Sedam and is operated by NEKRTC itself.

 Education

 The Central University of Karnataka is located in Kalaburagi.
 The Gulbarga University, Sharnbasva University, and Khaja Bandanawaz University, are the other universities in the city.
+It also has an ESIC Medical College.